 The statement of revenues, expenses, and changes in net position presents UAB's results of operations, as well as the nonoperating revenues and expenses.
 Annual state appropriations are classified as nonoperating revenues according to governmental accounting standards, even though the state-appropriated funds are used to support the operations of UAB.
 Without the nonoperating revenues, in particular the state appropriations and private gifts, UAB would not be able to cover its costs of operations.
-A summarized comparison of UAB's revenues, expenses and changes in net position for the years ended September 30, 2019, 2018, and 2017 is presented on the following page:
+A summarized comparison of UAB's revenues, expenses and changes in net position for the years ended September 30, 2020, 2019, and 2018 is presented below: